urql-graphql/urql/docs/concepts/philosophy.md

 ![Operations and Results](../assets/urql-event-hub.png)

-This all happens in the background while you just declare that you'd like to have data for a given query.
+This all happens in the background, allowing you to simply declare that you'd like to have data for a given query.

 ## Caching and State